pkd2512/pkd2512.github.io/src/contents/home.md

 ## Art and Photography

-I dabble in creative coding and generative art, mainly as a means to explore the beauty of mathematics, some of which are documented on my <LinkButton label='blog' url='https://medium.com/diarium-da-pacific' target=_blank /> and <LinkButton label='Instagram' url='https://www.instagram.com/thebongartista/' target=_blank />.
+I dabble in creative coding and generative art, mainly as a means to explore the beauty of mathematics, some of which are documented on my <LinkButton label='blog' url='https://medium.com/diarium-da-pacific'  /> and <LinkButton label='Instagram' url='https://www.instagram.com/thebongartista/'  />.

 <figure>